 - A transaxillary incision, though less common, is the preferred method for some patients.
 This incision goes through the armpit, leaving no scar on the breast.
 This incision offers less control for the doctor, but is still a good option for some patients, especially those receiving saline implants.

 It’s common for prospective breast augmentation patients to request a specific cup size.
 While this can give surgeons a rough idea for sizing, breast implants are measured using cubic centimeters, or cc.
 Because cup sizes can vary drastically between lingerie brands, using cubic centimeters creates a much more precise measurement.

-Dr. Chang will evaluate your tissue and risk factors and help you choose which option is appropriate for you.
+Your surgeon will evaluate your tissue and risk factors and help you choose which option is appropriate for you.